Arbutus

 Arbutus, Sooke Point, Vancouver Island, BC

 The Straits Salish people of Vancouver Island used arbutus bark and leaves to create medicines for colds, stomach problems, and tuberculosis, and even as the basis for contraceptives.
-The fruit is edible but has minimal flavor and the berries have a high tannin content so they are more often made into a cider.
+The fruit is edible but has minimal flavor and the berries have a high tannin content, so they are more often made into a cider.
 Many animals feed off the berries, and deer will also eat the young shoots when the trees are regenerating after fire.

 The timber distorts during drying and is not much used, but recently it has become more popular in the Pacific Northwest as a flooring material due to the durability of the wood and the warm color after finishing.
 Mostly the wood is sought for its heating capabilities since it burns long and hot in fireplaces.